kroxylicious/design/proposals/001-ClusterRepresentation.md

 <!-- This template is provided as an example with sections you may wish to comment on with respect to your proposal.
 Add or remove sections as required to best articulate the proposal. -->

-# Cluster Representation in the Model
+# Representing Virtual and Physical Clusters in the Kroxylicious Model.

-This proposal introduces the concept of _cluster_ into the model.
+This proposal introduces the concept of _virtual cluster_ and _physical cluster_ into the model.

+A _virtual cluster_ is a kafka cluster that clients connect to.
+From the perspective of the client, the virtual cluster behaves exactly as a normal kafka cluster would.
+Many virtual clusters can be defined with a Kroxylicious instance.
+Conceptually, the virtual cluster exists on the [downstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

-A _virtual cluster_ is a kafka cluster that the clients connect to.
-The virtual cluster can be thought of as a 'virtual' cluster or a 'facade' to one or more _physical clusters_.
-An _physical cluster_ represents the physical kafka cluster.
-There is a one to one correspondance between a _physical cluster_ and a physical cluster in the world.
+A _physical cluster_ is a model representation of an real Apache Kafka cluster.
+There is always a one to one correspondance between the _physical cluster_ and a real real Apache Kafka cluster.
+Many physical clusters can be defined with a Kroxylicious instance.
+Conceptually, the physical cluster exists on the [upstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

-There will be a mechansim to route flexibly between downstreams and upstreams.
-This will allow building useful topologies to serve different use-cases.
+There will be a mechansim to map between virtual and physical clusters.
+This will allow building useful topologies to serve different use-cases, such as:

-- *one to one* - the simple exposure of a physical cluster
+- *one to one* - the proxying of a single physical cluster.
-- *many to one* - kroxy presents many virtual clusters which route to a single upstream - this would support a multitenant use-cases
+- *many to one* - kroxylicious presents many virtual clusters which map to a physical cluster.
+This would support a multi-tenant use-case where a single physical clusters is shared by isolated tenants.

-(There's a possiblity of *one-to-many* which a single downstream routes to several upstreams as if they were one, which might be useful for presenting several kafka clusters as if they were one, however, supporting transactions across two clusters would be difficult.
-We won't consider this use-case further).
+(There's a possiblity of *one-to-many* where a single virtual cluster maps to several physical, presenting them as if they were one.
+However, supporting transactions across two or more physical clusters would be difficult.
+This use-case is out-of-scope).

 ## Current situation

-Currently Kroxyilicious binds a single port to the downstream and connects to a single upstream broker.
-There is no support for clusters comprised of more then one broker.
+Kroxyliciousis currently limited to exposing a single broker of a singel cluster.

 ## Motivation

-1. Ability for Kroxylicious to expose multiple physical kafka clusters.
-1. Ability for Kroxylicious to support clusters formed of more than one broker.
-1. Ability for Kroxylicious to provide a building block to support multi-tenancy.
+Ability to support the *one to one* and *many to one* use-cases described above.

 ## Proposal